Moderator: B&F Moderator

 Apparently desirous to manifest the title of a single the group recorded for producer Gussie Clarke called So Come On, Laga Disciple is aiming to achieve his own distinction.
 "After Bob passing, man get frustrated 'til the group just fade out as every man went their separate way, so I'm trying to find my own niche," the Observer's caretaker said.

-Users browsing this forum: capullo, Google [Bot], Yahoo [Bot] and 11 guests
+Users browsing this forum: Google [Bot], herbsman and 13 guests